rollthecloudinc/hedge/README.md

 Azure

 The next deployment of HEDGE will cover Microsoft data center regions like Norway.
-Regions that aws data centers don't exist but have clean energy grids.
+Regions that aws data centers don't cover but have clean energy grids exist for azure.

 ### JSON API